Skip to content

 Espresso pods are pre-ground coffee sealed in a capsule designed for pressurised extraction, typically through a Nespresso Original compatible machine.
 The best espresso pods deliver a concentrated shot with visible crema, balanced acidity, and a clean finish.
 The worst taste stale, bitter, and one-dimensional.

-Roast profile and extraction
+Roast Profile and Extraction

 Espresso extraction is unforgiving.
 The water passes through the coffee in 25 to 30 seconds under approximately nine bars of pressure.
 A roast that is too light will under-extract and taste sour.
 A roast that is too dark will over-extract and taste ashy.
 The best espresso pods use a medium-dark to dark roast calibrated specifically for capsule extraction, not simply repackaged filter coffee.

-Capsule compatibility
+Capsule Compatibility

 Most espresso pods in the UK use the Nespresso Original format.
 This is the smaller capsule that fits machines like the Nespresso Pixie, CitiZ, Essenza, and Creatista.
 It is not compatible with the Nespresso Vertuo system, which uses a different barcode-scanned capsule.
 Every pod in this guide is Nespresso Original compatible unless stated otherwise.

-Freshness and roast date
+Freshness and Roast Date

 Coffee begins to lose flavour within weeks of roasting.
 Most supermarket pods do not print a roast date, only a best-before date that could be 12 to 18 months away.
 The best espresso pod brands roast to order or in small batches and print the roast date on the box.
 If you cannot find a roast date, that is a red flag.